-Meredith Lilly is a senior fellow with CIGI’s Global Security & Politics Program, effective February 2017.
+Meredith Lilly is a CIGI senior fellow, effective February 2017.
 At CIGI, Meredith’s research is focused on international trade policy, Canada-US relations and international security issues.

 Meredith is also an associate professor and holder of the Simon Reisman Chair in International Affairs at the Norman Paterson School of International Affairs at Carleton University.
 She is a national-award-winning researcher and public policy expert.